 Although the SEC would maintain some functionality in the event of a government shutdown, the majority of its activities, including inspections and examinations of registered investment advisers and broker-dealers would and ongoing enforcement actions would be discontinued until after a government shutdown.
 According to SEC Chairman Mary Schapiro, the SEC “will do some market surveillance and a number of other activities but the vast majority of the SEC functions will not continue during a government shutdown.”

-Federal agencies such as the SEC and CFTC cannot operate without spending authority provided by Congress, which is set to expire Friday unless Congress can reach agreement on a new budget.
+Federal agencies such as the SEC and CFTC cannot operate without spending authority provided by Congress, which is set to expire Friday unless Congress can reach an agreement on a new budget.
 In addition, the SEC and the CFTC are the only two agencies that are subject to annual appropriations and unlike other regulators, are operating under last year’s budget level, which has already forced the SEC to defer much of its rulemaking and other activities required by the Dodd-Frank Act.